SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-airflow.md

 ---
-title: Airflow with Databricks
+title: Spark and SQL Jobs with Airflow
-id: airflow-with-databricks
+id: airflow
 description: A tutorial on using Low-code Airflow
 sidebar_position: 3
 tags: